solovyevt/cookiecutter-data-science/README.md

 │   ├── interim        <- Intermediate data that has been transformed.
 │   ├── processed      <- The final, canonical data sets for modeling.
 │   ├── features       <- Features may be stored here
-│   └── raw            <- The original, immutable data dump.
+│   ├── inference      <- Inference stages may be stored here │   └── raw            <- The original, immutable data dump.
 │
 ├── docs               <- A default Sphinx project; see sphinx-doc.org for details